-For so many of us, especially hardworking teachers, first responders, and healthcare workers in our New Jersey community, swollen feet are a constant complaint.
-That heavy, achy feeling can make it tough to get through a demanding shift.
-While compression and elevation help, what you eat has a direct and significant impact on fluid retention and inflammation.
-Making simple dietary adjustments is one of the most effective ways to manage this discomfort.
-This guide is dedicated to providing practical, easy-to-follow advice on the best foods that reduce swelling in feet and ankles, so you can stay comfortable and focused on the important work you do every day.
+That heavy, achy feeling in your feet after a long shift?
+It’s a constant complaint for so many of us, especially hardworking teachers, first responders, and healthcare workers.
+While compression and elevation help, what you eat has a direct impact on fluid retention and inflammation.
+Making simple dietary changes is one of the most effective ways to manage this discomfort.
+This guide is your go-to resource for practical, easy-to-follow advice on the best foods that reduce swelling in feet and ankles, so you can stay comfortable and focused on your important work.

 Puffy ankles and swollen feet can be uncomfortable and frustrating.
 This swelling, known as edema, happens when excess fluid gets trapped in your body's tissues.
 While it’s a common issue, the reasons behind it vary widely.
 Understanding the potential causes is the first step toward finding relief, whether the culprit is a long day on your feet, your diet, or a sign of a deeper health concern.